baibaratsky/php-mailgun/README.md

 echo Yii::app()->mailgun->sendMessage($message);
 ```
 ---
 Mailgun is a programmable email platform.
-It allows your application to become a fully featured email server.
+It allows your application to become a fully-featured email server.
 Send and receive messages, create mailboxes and email campaigns with ease.
 You can find more information about Mailgun and its API here: http://documentation.mailgun.com